ryanmcnally93/little-strings/README.md

-used the for loop to iterate through the three correct and wrong answers and make sure the correct message is being shown, rather than use the long-winded way used earlier. blue border after click, because of :focus outline, set to 0 and give rgb property accordion https://www.w3schools.com/howto/howto_js_accordion.asp
+used the for loop to iterate through the three correct and wrong answers and make sure the correct message is being shown, rather than use the long-winded way used earlier. blue border after click, because of :focus outline, set to 0 and give rgb property accordion https://www.w3schools.com/howto/howto_js_accordion.asp ccsChange // I have used a longer if statement ass opposed to a for loop due to the fact that there are two important classes that I don't want removed.
+    // I could still have used a for loop but would probably have been as complicated as this is, and I wanted to show I could achieve the same result
+    // in two different ways.
+Two tests not working for containing variables in correct and wrong answer arrays.